stefano-meschiari/GACD_CourseProject/CodeBook.md

 </tbody>
 </table>

--   Finally, we group the dataset by the ID variables and summarize the observations by taking the mean.
+-   Finally, the dataset is grouped by all the ID variables and the observations are summarized by taking the mean.
 The resulting dataset is formatted as follows (showing first 5 rows):

 <table>
 <thead>